aroccon/TCF36/README.md

 ```

-## Check list of features implemented in TCF36
+## Check list of TCF36
-- Boundary condtion for no-slip at the two wall 🚧
+- Boundary condition for no-slip at the two walls ✅
-- Laminar solution (no need of TDMA) 🚧
+- Laminar solution (no need of TDMA) ✅
 - TDMA 🚧
-- Turbuletn channel flow 🚧
+- Turbulent channel flow 🚧
 - Stretched grids 🚧

 ## Run the code